hughobrien/zfs-remote-mirror/README.md

 At this point we can reboot the system.

-	root@knox# sync; reboot
+	root@knox# reboot

-Log in again when it's back and read through the boot messages to see all went well. '+G' tells *less* to start at the end of the file.
+Log in again when it's back up and read through the boot messages to see all went well. '+G' tells *less* to start at the end of the file.

 	hugh@local$ ssh knox
-	hugh@knox$ less +G /var/log/messages
+	root@knox# less +G /var/log/messages

 You may, for instance, see: